 2.1.5 - Colorado State Board of Licensure Memorandum of Understanding

 It is the intent of the Colorado Department of Transportation to comply fully with the laws of the State of Colorado as they relate to the practice of land surveying.
 On July 1, 1985, CDOT entered into a Memorandum of Understanding with what is now the Colorado State Board of Licensure for Architects, Professional Engineers and Professional Land Surveyors (the Board), which addresses the legal aspects of surveying for ROW Plans and clarifies the responsibility of CDOT, consultant surveyors, and local public agencies when CDOT oversight is required.
 As of July 10, 2020, final revisions of the 2011 MOU were approved.
-The Board has revised the MOU to require review by the Board and CDOT every five years, and included a termination clause.
+The Board has revised the MOU to require review by the Board and CDOT every five years and included a termination clause.
 Copies of the most updated MOU will be made available upon request and posted on the CDOT website

 The MOU shall be adhered to at all times even though many highway surveys are performed primarily to ensure that roadway features, fences, and other appurtenances are constructed within CDOT easements or upon property belonging to CDOT.